Shad00Z/machine-learning-compilers/docs/submissions/02_base.rst

     :lines: 46-48
     :caption: GOPS calculation for add_instr

-To compile and execute the benchmark, we run:
+To compile and execute the benchmark, we ran:

 .. code-block:: bash